 Holocaust survivor Karl Pfeifer spoke to our students on his life as an Austrian Jew and journalist.
-His talk was part of an life as an Austrian Jew and journalist.
-His talk was part of an afternoon lecture series on topics of local and current intere highlight is to reach the top of the nountain with the cable car.
-No climbing its take a selfie with US Ambessador to A Victoria Reggie Kennedy after a lecture and Q&A. The US Ambassador often visits our program for the Opening Ceremony and other special events.
+His talk was part of an afternoon lecture series on topics of local and current interests.

+A program highlight is to reach the top of the Nordkette mountain with the cable car.
+No climbing